layerai-archive/dbt-layer/examples/order_review_prediction/README.md

 ```

 4. Now, we are ready to run our dbt DAG.
-To get the code, clone this repo, and go to the `titanic` example folder:
+To get the code, clone this repo, and go to the `order_review_prediction` example folder:
 ```shell
 https://github.com/layerai/dbt-layer
 cd dbt-layer/examples/order_review_prediction